Munroe-Parlee/microbit_v1_hardware_test_suite/README.md

 The number of the LED always lit on the test unit's dipslay, corresponds to the numbered test in the list below.

 To move up between tests, hold down the A button on the test unit micro:bit and push the B button, and vice versa to move down.
 You can jump directly to test 11 from 1 by going up and vice versa.

+_NB!: Simultaneous pushing of buttons in the MakeCode editor's simulator [does not work yet](https://forum.makecode.com/t/2-questions-moving-multiple-blocks-in-editor-and-micro-bit-simulator-keyboard-control/31389?u=vegz78).
+Therefore, to cycle between the various tests in the simulator, instead manually change the variable `testNumber` to a number between 0 and 10._

 The various tests:
 1. _Buttons_: The test unit displays arrows when buttons are pressed (A button = left arrow, B button = right arrow, A+B buttons = up arrow)